Praqma/helmsman/README.md

 - **Easy to use**: deep knowledge of Helm CLI and Kubectl is NOT manadatory to use Helmsman.
 - **Plan, View, apply**: you can run Helmsman to generate and view a plan with/without executing it.
 - **Portable**: Helmsman can be used to manage charts deployments on any k8s cluster.
+- **Protect Namespaces/Releases**: you can define certain namespaces/releases to be protected against accidental human mistakes.
 - **Idempotency**: As long your desired state file does not change, you can execute Helmsman several times and get the same result.
 - **Continue from failures**: In the case of partial deployment due to a specific chart deployment failure, fix your helm chart and execute Helmsman again without needing to rollback the partial successes first.